-‘Coke Studio Season 7’ has started and the first episode was aired on 21st September 2014 on many local channels and one of them was ARY Family.
+‘Coke Studio Season 7’ has started and the first episode was aired on 21st September 2014 on many local channels and one of them was ARY Digital.
 ‘Coke Studio Season 7’ is produced by well-known Pakistani rock group named ‘Strings’.
 Coke Studio returns with its grand presence, bringing back a fusion of traditional eastern, modern western and regionally-inspired music.
 Ranging from various music genres; this season pays homage to the ‘Sound of the Nation’.

 Of particular interest would be how this season will touch upon the role that film music has played in defining Pakistan’s music history.
 In addition to the long line of featured artists, Season 7 of Coke Studio will also mark a diverse range of guest musicians which once again will explore the wealth of talent and cultural diversity that we as a nation are blessed with.
 In the new season of ‘Coke Studio’ the following catalog of the artists performed in the first episode: